 In this post, we will delve deeper into referencing to help you understand works cited and bibliography methods.
 We will contrast bibliography vs works cited and outline key examples for you.

-Before getting into the mechanics and difference between works cited and bibliography, it is important to start by comprehending why referencing is so crucial in academic work.
+Before getting into the mechanics and difference between works cited vs bibliography, it is important to start by comprehending why referencing is so crucial in academic work.

 The two most used forms of referencing are the works cited and bibliography.

-Although works cited and bibliography look similar, because they have entries arranged alphabetically, they are different.
-If you take a closer look, it will dawn on you that the difference mainly lies in what they contain.
+Although works cited and bibliography look similar, because they have entries arranged alphabetically, they are different, so there are a few differences in a work cited vs bibliography.
+If you take a closer look at bibliography versus works cited, it will dawn on you that the difference mainly lies in what they contain.

 A bibliography is located at the end of your academic essay/ report and contains all works cited in an essay or report.
 However, it may also include additional works that were consulted by the author even if such works have not been mentioned in the essay.
 In most cases, authors add the sources they feel are significant to the target readers.